simplesolutionist/webprogramming/README.md

 # webprogramming

 ## Third day
-We are learning about git
+We are learning about git & github